mono/mono/mono/mini/cpu-x86.md

 #int_subcc_imm: dest:i src1:i len:6 clob:1
 int_sub_imm: dest:i src1:i len:6 clob:1
 int_mul_imm: dest:i src1:i len:9
-# there is no actual support for division or reminder by immediate
-# we simulate them, though (but we need to change the burg rules
-# to allocate a symbolic reg for src2)
 int_div_imm: dest:a src1:a len:15 clob:d
 int_div_un_imm: dest:a src1:a len:15 clob:d
-# This returns EAX
 int_rem_imm: dest:a src1:a len:15 clob:d
 int_rem_un_imm: dest:d src1:a len:15 clob:a
 int_and_imm: dest:i src1:i len:6 clob:1